-We're Shamsideen, Amine and Mohini, and we are the Somerville Junior Deans.
+We're Shamsideen, Tamsin and Jisoo, and we are the Somerville Student Welfare Advisors.
 We know that life in Oxford can be tough at times, and we're here to support you with any issues you're facing - whether they're inside or outside of university.
 As we're part of Somerville's Welfare Team, you can talk to us in confidence and without judgement about any issue.
 One of us is available from 7pm - 7am every weekday, and 24 hours on weekends.
-We can be contacted by phone, text and WhatsApp on 07805 784964, at deans.office@some.ox.ac.uk, or via Plodge, and we look forward to seeing you round College!
+We can be contacted on 07805 784964, at student.welfare.advisor@some.ox.ac.uk, or via Plodge, and we look forward to seeing you round College!